Hyperunison/platform_documentation/README.md

 Once you are loged onto the Unison platform, the data store can be accessed from the [main page](https://app.hyperunison.com/) by selecting the Data Store option.
 This will take us to the Unison data store.
 In the search box we enter the GEO gene set identifier we obtained before: GSE209801.
 Just one dataset should be diplayed and we click on this tile to lead us to the [Unison dataset detail page for this dataset](https://app.hyperunison.com/datasets/GSE209801).

 ### Submit the RNA-Seq dataset to the alignment pipeline
+If you are happy with the dataset selection and have confirmed that the dataset is suitable for being processed by an RNA-Sequencing analysis workflow, you can initate running the RNA-Sequencing analysis workflow.

+!!!
+Note to us: This section needs tidying up.
+Many items with unclear functionality !!!

+To do so, select in the Data Analysis Options section the "Unison Cluster (login required)" option.
+Then click on the green button "Run nfcore/rnaseq" on the right hand side.
+You will be taken to a menu in which the nf-core rnaseq pipeline, which we are going to use for the alignment step, will be configured.

+It is important to specify the correct reference transcriptome and genome.
+In our example, we are dealing with a human dataset.
+The simplest way to get the analysis started is to set the
+''' --genome ''' option to "GRCh38".

 !!!
 Note: At present users should not select the salmon_rsem aligner option, as it fails !!!